NEW BEDFORD BLUE LANE:

 Starting from Cove Road; A path leads up to the New Bedford Covewalk, which runs atop the flood control dyke.
 Right leads 0.1 miles to an overlook of the Cove Road Gate, so head left along the cement trail with great views of Clarks Cove.
 Pass by a path down to the Cove Road parking lot on your left at 0.4 miles.

-Note; From here you may connect to the Acushnet River Connector Path or the New Bedford Harborwalk via an on-road route.
-We used this route to loop back from the end of the New Bedford Harborwalk.
+Note; [Return Loop] From here you may connect to the New Bedford Harborwalk via an on-road route.
+We used this route to Loop Back from the end of the New Bedford Harborwalk.
 Head down to Cove Rd and go right on-road out to W Rodney French Blvd (purple crosswalks take you across).
 Head north on-road (wide sidewalk available).
-Turn right on Cove St and an immediate left up Morton Ct (Bike Lane) [Acushnet River Connector Path] after 0.4 miles.
-Come to Gifford St at 0.5 miles.
-To connect to the New Bedford Harborwalk follow the Bike Sharrows along Gifford St and you'll come to the New Bedford Harborwalk after 0.8 miles or continue north along the Acushnet River Connector Path as Morton Ct becomes S Front St (Bike Lane).
-Pass by Ben Rose Park on your right.
-Turn right on Potomska St which becomes MacArthur Dr (Bike Lane) and continue north.
-After 1.5 miles the road turns sharply right then left where you'll continue north utilizing Bike Sharrows.
-This brings you past Coast Guard Park and the New Bedford State Pier to an intersection with Union St at 1.7 miles.
-Future plans call for continuing the trail north along the Acushnet River.
-To connect to the Phoenix Bike Trail follow the red bricked path north between Route 18 and MacArthur Dr up to Route 6.
-See; Phoenix Bike Trail .
+Turn right on Cove St and an immediate left up Morton Ct (BIKE LANE) Come to Gifford St after 0.5 miles.
+To connect to the New Bedford Harborwalk follow the BIKE SHARROWS along Gifford St and you'll come to the New Bedford Harborwalk after 0.8 miles

 Come to another ramp at 0.8 miles (straight leads to an overlook of the Rodney French Blvd Gate) and head down to W Rodney French Blvd and the end of the Covewalk.
 The paved Saulnier Memorial Bike Trail starts here traveling south between Clarks Cove and W Rodney French Blvd.
 Pass by some bath houses and restrooms.
 At 1.1 miles look left to spot a paved trail leading up to Hazelwood Park.
 Pass by a boat launch and parking lot at 1,6 miles before coming to S Rodney French Blvd at 2 miles.